 - It will have a coarse texture.
 This will be your streusel topping.

 Preheat oven to 350 F.

-Take a large bowl add your dry ingredients together; flour, sugar, salt, and baking powder.
+- Take a large bowl add your dry ingredients together; 1 cup of your flour, sugar, salt, and baking powder.
 Mix it well.
 In add the egg, oil, vanilla and milk.
 Now mix it well with the flour mixture

 Is it ok to freeze blueberry muffins?

 Absolutely.
 When I make a batch of our pumpkin zucchini muffins I make it double!
 We love them so much that after enjoying one batch I package the other half into pint size freezer bags.
 Then I can take 1 out at a time, defrost on the countertop and enjoy another day for breakfast.

 Want to try a version with sour cream in them?
 Try our blueberry muffins with sour cream next.
 Our air fryer muffins are amazing too.
 No need to put sugar on top of these, just use boxed or this recipe and bake in your air fryer y’all!